Minamoto no Yorimasa: The slaying of the Nue

 In the Tale of the Heike, it is said that Ino Hayata accompanied Minamoto no Yorimasa on his expedition to exterminate the Nue and put an end to the Nue that Yorimasa had shot down.

-The Heike Monogatari and the Settsu Meisho Zue from the Settsu Province, tell the following tale of the killing of the Nue:
+The Heike Monogatari and the Settsu Meisho Zue from the Settsu Province, tell the following tale of the killing of the Nue - a type of Japanese Chimera:

 In the closing years of the Heian period, at the place where the emperor (Emperor Konoe) lived, the Seiryō-den, there appeared a cloud of black smoke along with an eerie resounding crying voice, making Emperor Nijō quite afraid.
 Subsequently, the emperor fell into illness, and neither medicine nor prayers had any effect.

 A close associate remembered Minamoto no Yoshiie using an arrow to put a stop to the mystery case of some bird's cry, and he gave the order to a master of arrows, Minamoto no Yorimasa, to slay the monster.

 One night, Yorimasa went out to slay the monster with his servant Ino Hayata (written as 猪早太 or 井早太), and an arrow made from an arrowhead he had inherited from his ancestor Minamoto no Yorimitsu and the tailfeathers of a mountain bird.
 An uncanny black smoke started to cover the Seiryō-den.
 Yorimasa shot his arrow into it, there was a shriek, and a nue fell down around the northern parts of Nijō Castle.
 Instantly Ino Hayata seized it and finished it off.

 In the skies above the imperial court, two or three cries of the common cuckoo could be heard, and it is thus said that peace had returned.
 After this, the emperor's health instantly recovered, and Yorimasa was given the sword as a reward.